microsoft/dstoolkit-kg-search/README.md

 Here is an example by [Uber Eat](https://eng.uber.com/uber-eats-query-understanding/): an eater might have a certain type of food in mind, but choose something else while browsing the app.
 For example, an eater might search for udon, but end up ordering soba.
 In this case, the eater may have been looking for something similar to udon, such as soba and ramen, instead of only being interested in udon.
 As humans, it might seem obvious; Udon and soba are somewhat similar, Chinese and Japanese are both Asian cuisines.
 However, machines have a more difficult time understanding these similarities only based on the textual information.
 In fact, a lot of work goes into training them to make these types of intelligent decisions on the semantic level.

 Uber's solution is to first build a food knowledge graph.
 Then, based the knowledge graph, it will try to interpret the intent behind user's search.
 In the above example, the knowledge graph will tell us that udon is similar to ramen and soba, and it is a kind of Japanese food.
 So, besides of searching "udon", it will also search for "ramen", "soda" and other "Japanese" food.
-This can provide more options to the user that better meet his/her intention.
+This can provide more options to the user to better meet his/her intention.
 Especially, it will be very useful when there is no restaurant nearby is selling "udon".

 <figure>
 <img src="http://1fykyq3mdn5r21tpna3wkdyi-wpengine.netdna-ssl.com/wp-content/uploads/2018/06/Figure_3.jpg" alt="Trulli" class="center" style="width:50%">